 The time that nodes take to join a cluster has been reduced by allowing concurrent joins.
+This feature applies to Veritas Cluster Server (VCS) and to Sun Cluster environments.

 Remote Mirror - robust campus cluster support

 The Remote Mirror feature retains the current usage model for campus cluster support (also known as stretch cluster) where a disk group can span storage from multiple sites.
 Existing utilities such as vxdg and vxdisk have been enhanced to achieve data set completeness, and to maintain site consistency.
 The preferred read policy for mirrors has been extended so that read requests are serviced locally if possible.
 A mechanism is also provided to deal with disk group inconsistencies between storage at different sites (serial split-brain scenario) and to perform fire-drill testing of site failure and recovery.
 In this release, up to three sites are supported in a Remote Mirror configuration.